Analysis: The release of NZSAS secrets opens up our secret special operation forces to the public gaze

 We don't know yet if it was true, or not.
 And if not true, we don't know whether the knowledge we have gained was worth the cost.

 For those in uniform, allegations of revenge and wanton destruction were sick-making.
-The claims are so contrary to the values NZDF tries and (mainly) succeeds in passing onto every young man or woman who joins air force, army or navy.
+The claims are so contrary to the values NZDF tries and (mainly) succeeds in passing on to every young man or woman who joins the air force, army or navy.

 The inquiry report should give enough information to judge whether Hager and Stephenson's greater cause - exposure of the raid - balanced out the damning impact its harshest allegations had.